 For One Foot

-2. While keeping the big toe firmly in place (you might need to use your hands to keep it there), bring the heel inwards and down onto the floor until the foot is parallel as on the last picture.
-Now the foot is correctly aligned for most efficient weight bearing.
+- While keeping the big toe firmly in place (you might need to use your hands to keep it there), bring the heel inwards and down onto the floor until the foot is parallel as in the last picture.
+Now the foot is correctly aligned for the most efficient weight bearing.

-3. Keeping the toes spread and the heel on the floor, bend your knee slightly while aligning the knee-cap centrally above the third toe.
+- Keeping the toes spread and the heel on the floor, bend your knee slightly while aligning the knee cap centrally above the third toe.
 This will lift your arch.
 Make a mental note of the sensation.
 Which muscles can you feel engaged?

-6. Shake the foot loose as if throwing off a large boot.
+- Shake the foot thoroughly as if throwing off a large boot.